project-ida/nuclear-reactions/src/01-nuclear-energetics.md

 ## Binding energy

-Binding energy is the amount of energy you need to put into a nucleus in order to separate it into its constituent protons and neutrons.
+Binding energy is the characteristic energy that is tied up in a nucleus to hold it together.
+When a nucleus forms, the required binding energy is taken from the mass of the constituents.
+As a result, the bound nucleus is lighter than the sum of constituents by an amount of mass corresponding to the binding energy of that nucleus.
+These conversions between energy and mass are rooted in the [mass-energy-equivalence](https://en.wikipedia.org/wiki/Mass%E2%80%93energy_equivalence) and we will jump back and forth between mass and energy a lot more further down in this notebook.

 There are many places where you can find data about the binding energy for different nuclei - we will look at two of them.